NeoSmartpen/UWP-SDK/README.md

 ## Universal Windows Platform(UWP) SDK 2.0
 UWP SDK for Windows 10.
 This open-source library allows you to integrate the Neo smartpen - Neo smartpen N2 and M1 - into your Windows 10 app.

+SDK was made to use Neo smartpen for Windows 10 (UWP).
+SDK library is built and published to Nuget

 ## About Neo smartpen
 The Neo smartpen is designed to seamlessly integrate the real and digital worlds by transforming what you write on paper - everything from sketches and designs to business meeting notes - to your iOS, Android and Windows devices.
 It works in tandem with N notebooks, powered by NeoLAB Convergence’s patented Ncode™ technology and the accompanying application, Neo Notes.
 Find out more at www.neosmartpen.com
  - Tutorial video - https://goo.gl/MQaVwY